 - Will the movement of air impact one particular surface versus another?

 In addition to fluid dynamics, technologies such as small-scale additive and 3D printing will dramatically lower the barrier to entry to new players who’ll come into fields armed with new ideas and no preconceived notions about what can and can’t be done.

 While the technology continues to advance, one of the most important changes generative design will bring will be the impact on humans.
-Generative design will fundamentally change the tasks facing manufacturing personnel for the better.
+Generative design, as a form of AI in manufacturing, will fundamentally change the tasks facing manufacturing personnel for the better.
 With shorter development times, designers and engineers will have time to expand their professional—and creative—horizons.